AI4Agriculture/PyKGML_development/README.md

 2. Knowledge-guided loss function customization according to physical or chemical laws in ecosystems, such as mass balance.
 3. Hierarchical architecture design according to causal relationships.

-**Version 1** of PyKGML focused on building functions for easy pre-training and fine-tuning.
-**Version 2** of PyKGML have realized loss function customization and model architecture design in a way to convert user's idea from an intuitive configuration script to a function or model using the loss function compiler or architecture compiler.
-Refer to [unified_model_processing_v2.ipynb](unified_model_processing_v2.ipynb) for using examples.
+PyKGML have realized loss function customization and model architecture design in a way to convert user's idea from an intuitive configuration script to a function or model using the loss function compiler or architecture compiler.
+Refer to [unified_model_processing.ipynb](unified_model_processing_v2.ipynb) for using examples.

 Models of KGMLag-CO2 and KGMLag-N2O were added to the model gallery of PyKGML so users can adopt these previously tested architectures for training or fine-tuning.
 Please note that the KGMLag-CO2 and KGMLag-N2O models in PyKGML only include the final deployable architectures of the original models, and do not include the strategies involved in pretraining and fine-tuning steps to improve the model performances.
 Instead, we generalize the process of model pre-training and fine-tuning for all models included in the gallery.